 - Demonstrated experience working on energy efficiency, clean energy or sustainability projects

 - A passion for solving environmental challenges

-Take a look at our 2017 job description here.
-EDF Climate Corps is an Equal Opportunity Employer.
+Take a look at our 2019 job description here.
+Also, be sure to read our brochure to learn more about what distinguishes us from other summer fellowship programs!
+(EDF Climate Corps is an Equal Opportunity Employer.)

 More questions?
 Go to our FAQs